MarcyMarxy/tech-troubleshooting-tavern/README.md

 ## I LIKE
 ### Black
-Python code formatter\
+Python code formatter.

 ### Sphinx
-Generate documentation from comments and docstrings using Sphinx.\
+Generate documentation from comments and docstrings using Sphinx.
 In terminal, type: